 How to Store Sambal Oelek

 This Sambal Oelek recipe uses fresh raw chili and will taste the best within the first day or two.
-However, if covered with a little sunflower seed oil, stored in an air tight container, and placed in the refrigerator; it will be good for up to a week.
+However, if covered with a little sunflower seed oil, stored in an air tight container, and placed in the refrigerator; it will be good for a couple weeks.

 I wouldn’t recommend freezing this sambal oelek.
 The freshness of the peppers is key to this sambal.
 And it’s so simple to make, it would take far longer to thaw a frozen sambal than it would to make a fresh batch.